-If you’ve been following @MissFilatelista on Instagram it will come as no surprise to you that I love street art.
-It’s right up there with one of the top reasons why I travel along with learning about local cultural norms and eating all the food.
-Penang is a mecca of all three and I really enjoyed strolling the city streets and discovering a wide variety of murals in all sorts of artistic styles, political messages, and sizes.
-Here I’ve gathered some of my favorites that did not fit into my George Town, Penang Travel Guide.
+If you’ve been following @MissFilatelista on Instagram it will come as no surprise that I love street art.
+It’s right up there with one of the top reasons why I travel along with learning about local culture and eating all the food.
+George Town, Penang is a mecca of all three and I really enjoyed strolling the city streets and discovering a wide variety of murals in all sorts of artistic styles, political messages, and sizes.
+Here’s a guide to George Town, Penang street art.

 Set out to discover George Town’s many Penang street art murals.
 This is such a common activity that now most hotels have Penang street art maps but most murals can be easily found on GoogleMaps.
 As you wander around Penang you’re sure to come across many murals wherever you go.
 George Town is very walkable and there are murals to be found every few blocks.

 The most famous piece of works including, Brother and Sister on Swing created by Louis Gan, a deaf-mute local Penang artist.
 Kids on Bicycle, Boy on Chair, and Children Playing Basketball are also popular interactive Penang street art murals.

 I really love how a lot of the murals are 3D and have components of the real physical elements of their pictures, like bicycles, food carts, swings, and so on.